Best Crypto Hardware Wallets 2025

 Using a Hardware Wallet to Move Your Crypto Off Exchanges

 You don’t need to be active in the crypto ecosystem to benefit from a hardware wallet.
-One of the most common reasons to choose a hardware wallet is for the secure storage of cryptocurrencies you’re holding as an investment.
+The common reason to choose a hardware wallet is to store the cryptocurrencies you’re holding safely.

-As a beginning investor, you might choose to keep your crypto on the exchange where you trade.
+As a new investor, you might choose to keep your crypto on the exchange where you trade.
 Exchange wallets are called custodial wallets because the exchange has custody of your crypto.
-It’s convenient.
-And when your balances on the exchange are lower, your financial exposure is also lower.

 As your balances grow, however, you’re at risk of losing much more.
 Using a self-custody crypto hardware wallet can protect you against exchange-related risks.

-• Your exchange login can be compromised.
-About a third of us use password managers that offer a way to create unique passwords for each website.
+• Your exchange login can be compromised: About a third of us use password managers that offer a way to create unique passwords for each website.
 Others may be re-using passwords or using insecure passwords.
-However, even a password manager can create risk, as the app itself or an online vault can be a target for exploits.
-LastPass, a popular password manager, has suffered more than one breach.
+However, even a password manager can create risk, as the app or an online vault can be a target for exploits.

 • The exchange might freeze withdrawals.
-The collapse of crypto platforms like Voyager, Celsius, and FTX — all of which declared bankruptcy — are examples of why it may be wiser to move your crypto off exchanges.
-Once you move some or all of your crypto to a hardware wallet, any insolvency issues pose less risk to you.
+The collapse of crypto platforms like Terraform Labs, and WazirX — all of which declared bankruptcy — are examples of why it may be wiser to move your crypto off exchanges.
+Once you move some or all of your crypto to a hardware wallet, liquidity issues pose less risk to you.

 If you need to keep a certain amount of crypto on the exchange for trading purposes, consider moving the rest to a hardware crypto wallet for safekeeping.